Bleaching Wet Hair – Pros, Precautions, Tips

 Illustration: StyleCraze Design Team

 Bleaching wet hair is an excellent and more trouble-free way of achieving a unique look.
 It is a quick and easy way to reduce frizz and add volume and color to your hair.
 However, if you are new to this, it is recommended that you go to a salon and get it done by a professional.
-If you plan to do it at home, make sure you don’t bleach your hair immediately after washing it and avoid bleaching it close to the ends.
+If you plan to bleach hair at home, make sure you don’t do so immediately after washing it and avoid bleaching it close to the ends.
 Finally, taking precautionary steps such as using a toner, minimizing hair styling, and using the correct products can keep your hair voluminous and shiny.

 Frequently Asked Questions